aveenakottwani/aveenakottwani/content/about/index.md

 ---
 title: 'About Me'
-avatar: './me.jpg'
+avatar: './me.jpeg'
 skills:
-  - JavaScript (ES6+)
+  - Java
-  - HTML & (S)CSS
+  - Python
-  - React
+  - Go
-  - Vue
+  - Terraform
   - Node.js
-  - WordPress
+  - SQL
 ---

 Hello!
-I'm Brittany, a software engineer based in Boston, MA.
+I'm Aveena, a software engineer based in San Francisco, California.

-I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
-My goal is to always build products that provide pixel-perfect, performant experiences.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.

-Here are a few technologies I've been working with recently:
+I am a graduate student from Stony Brook University pursuing Master of Science in Computer Science.
+I have 3 years of work experience as Software Engineer at Nomura.

+I have experience building distributed and reliable micro-services, backend services, big data analytics and ML models.
+My interest areas are distributed systems, cloud infrastructure, machine learning and data engineering.
+I am always eager to learn new technolgies and intergrate them into existing tech-stack.